Yuri Shevelov Prize

 Candidates for the Prize can be nominated by Ukrainian and foreign cultural institutions, as well as research centers, creative associations and individuals.

-Entries for submission are accepted from August 15 to October 15.
+Entries are accepted annually from August 15 to October 15.

 Each work may enter the competition for the Prize only once.

 The Prize jury consists – apart from representatives of the founding organizers – of writers, critics, academics, and three preceding winners of the Yuri Shevelov Prize.

 The winner of the Prize is selected in three stages:

 2. Within the second stage, judges vote for the shortlist, which is further announced a week prior to the awards ceremony, on December 10;

 3. At the third stage, members of the jury by anonymous voting select the laureate of Prize, whose name is announced at the awards ceremony on December 17, on Yuri Shevelov’s birthday.

 The Prize Laureate receives the Bronze Angel statuette, as well as financial reward and the laureate’s diploma.
 The nominees receive the nominees’ diplomas and the collection of ten volumes from the Dukh i Litera Publishing House.